morphometry/papaya2/paper/paper.md

 Minkowski Tensors can be applied to different types of data:

 - Single polygons: $s$-fold symmetric polygons are characterized by high values of $q_s$.
-\autoref{fig:morpho-ui} shows a polygon with approximately triangular shape.
+\autoref{fig:morpho-ui} shows a polygon with approximates an equilateral triangle.
 Therefore, we find high values of $q_3$, $q_6$, $q_9$, etc.
 The distinguished directions of each $\Psi_s$ are depicted on the right of the $q_s$ bar diagram.